maranoel013-dev/CCM101-NoelMara/Laboratory-04-Cloud-Native-Engineer/virtualization-vs-containers.md

 ## Summary

-Virtual Machines take longer to start up because each one has to boot its own complete operating system, and this also eats up a lot of RAM.
-Containers solve this problem by sharing the operating system of the host machine instead of carrying their own, which lets them start up almost instantly while using far fewer resources.
-Because of this, a server can run many more containers than VMs at the same time.
-For a client who is dealing with slow boot times and high RAM usage, switching to containers would make their web applications faster to deploy and cheaper to run.
+Starting a Virtual Machine takes a few minutes because it has to load a whole operating system every time, almost like turning on a brand new computer.
+Containers skip that step by using the operating system that is already running on the server, so they start in just a few seconds.
+Because containers do not need their own operating system, a single server can run many more containers than VMs at the same time, which would fix the client's slow boot times and wasted RAM.
+Switching to containers would let their applications start faster and run more efficiently.